Robert H. Smith (philanthropist): Career

 Robert and his brother-in-law, Robert P. Kogod, took control of Charles E. Smith Companies in 1967.
 Smith oversaw construction and development, and Kogod led leasing and management.

-Starting in the early 1960s, Smith developed the Crystal City neighborhood of Arlington, Virginia, just south of Washington, DC, which at the time, Smith said "was very unattractive" but Smith saw that "there was an airport, there was The Pentagon, and that driving to D.C. was a pretty short distance".
+Starting in the early 1960s, Smith developed the Crystal City neighborhood of Arlington, Virginia, just south of Washington, D.C., which at the time, Smith said "was very unattractive" but Smith saw that "there was an airport, there was The Pentagon, and that driving to D.C. was a pretty short distance".
 Smith attracted government leases by offering discounted rents that did not go up over time.

 In 1988, an article in The Washington Post estimated his net worth to be $290 million.

 In 1995, Forbes estimated the Smith family fortune to be worth $560 million.

 In 2001, the residential division of the company was merged into Archstone, which was sold to Equity Residential and Avalon Bay in 2013.
 The commercial division of the company was merged into Vornado Realty Trust, which merged the division into JBG Smith in 2017.

 Philanthropy

 Education and research

 Smith gave a total of approximately $100 million to the University of Maryland, College Park, his alma mater, including $30 million each to the Clarice Smith Performing Arts Center, completed in 2001 and named after his wife, Clarice Smith, and the business school, Robert H. Smith School of Business, which was named after him in 1998.

-The Kogod School of Business at the American University in Washington, DC, is named after Robert P. Kogod, brother-in-law of Robert H. Smith.
+The Kogod School of Business at the American University in Washington, D.C., is named after Robert P. Kogod, brother-in-law of Robert H. Smith.

 The Charles E. Smith Athletic Center at George Washington University is named in his father's honor.

 Smith's contributions to Johns Hopkins Hospital allowed for the construction of a new research and surgical building for the Wilmer Eye Institute.